epfl-lara/stainless/core/src/sphinx/verification.rst

 specifications as annotations and attempt to prove --- or disprove --- their validity.

-One of the core module of Leon is a verifier for the subset of Scala described in the sections :ref:`Pure Scala <purescala>` and :ref:`XLang <xlang>`.
-In this section we describe the specification language that can be used to declare properties of programs, as well as the safety properties automatically checked by Leon.
-We also discuss how Leon can be used to prove mathematical theorems.
+One of the core module of Stainless is a verifier for the subset of Scala described in the sections :ref:`Pure Scala <purescala>` and :ref:`XLang <xlang>`.
+In this section we describe the specification language that can be used to declare properties of programs, as well as the safety properties automatically checked by Stainless.
+We also discuss how Stainless can be used to prove mathematical theorems.

 Verification conditions
 -----------------------

-Given an input program, Leon generates individual verification conditions corresponding to different properties of the program.
+Given an input program, Stainless generates individual verification conditions corresponding to different properties of the program.
 A program is correct if all of the generated verification conditions are ``valid``.
 The validity of some conditions depends on the validity of other conditions --- typically a postcondition is ``valid`` assuming the precondition is ``valid``.

-For each function, Leon attempts to verify its contract, if there is one.
+For each function, Stainless attempts to verify its contract, if there is one.
 A *contract* is the combination of a *precondition* and a *postcondition*.
 A function meets its contract if for any input parameter that passes the precondition, the postcondition holds after executing the function.
 Preconditions and postconditions are annotations given by the user --- they are the specifications and hence cannot be inferred by a tool and must be provided.

-In addition to user-provided contracts, Leon will also generate a few safety verification conditions of its own.
+In addition to user-provided contracts, Stainless will also generate a few safety verification conditions of its own.
 It will check that all of the array accesses are within proper bounds, and that pattern matching always covers all possible cases, even given complex precondition.
-The latter is different from the Scala compiler checks on pattern matching exhaustiveness, as Leon considers information provided by (explicit or implicit) preconditions to the ``match`` expression.
+The latter is different from the Scala compiler checks on pattern matching exhaustiveness, as Stainless considers information provided by (explicit or implicit) preconditions to the ``match`` expression.